shyamu/TransLoc-Android-Widget/README.md

-# TransLoc Android Widget
+# TransLoc Widget

-Standalone Android widget application for TransLoc bus tracking.
+Simple Android widget application for viewing bus arrival times on Android homescreen.
 Uses [TransLoc Public API](http://api.transloc.com)

 [![Google Play](http://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.shyamu.translocwidget)

 I decided to make it open-source because the Android documentation and online tutorials are very lacking in terms of developing Android widgets.
-The source may be useful as reference for the following..
+The source may be useful as reference for the following...
+* Material design with appcompat libraries
+* Service calls using RxAndroid
 * Making a widget with a widget configuration activity
+* Responsive layouts for widgets
 * Using an appwidgetmanager
-* Parsing JSON using Jackson
 * Updating a widget when its tapped
-* Filtering onReceive actions
+* Fragment communication
-* PendingIntent, AsyncTask, Spinner, RemoteViews, SharedPreferences
+* PendingIntent, RemoteViews
-* Using Android Holo ColorPicker
-* Making responsive layouts for widgets
+* Usage of the libraies below

 # Building